 – [ASEC Blog] Remcos RAT Being Distributed to Vulnerable MS-SQL Servers

-– [ASEC Blog] Cobalt Strike Being Distributed to Vulnerable MS-SQL Servers
+– [ASEC Blog] Cobalt Strike Being Distributed to Unsecured MS-SQL Servers

-– [ASEC Blog] Cobalt Strike Being Distributed to Vulnerable MS-SQL Servers (2)
+– [ASEC Blog] Cobalt Strike Being Distributed to Unsecured MS-SQL Servers (2)

 This blog will explain a specific form of CoinMiner that has been consistently distributed since last year up until now, which also makes up the majority of attacks.
 According to AhnLab’s ASD infrastructure, in systems installed with this specific CoinMiner, detection logs of Vollgar CoinMiner are also being found.
 Vollgar is a typical CoinMiner that is installed via brute force attacks against MS-SQL servers with vulnerable account credentials, and it appears that the CoinMiner of focus will also use the same method.